gitops-tools/tekton-ci/README.md

     - ./bin/golangci-lint run
     - go test -race ./...

-# this is another Job, it will be executed in the "build" stage, which because
+# this is another Task, it will be executed in the "build" stage, which because
 # of the definition of the stages above, will be executed after the "test" stage
 # jobs.
 compile: